 Women are approximately twice as likely as men to develop depression.
 Although the reasons for the difference in gender susceptibility are unclear, there is evidence to suggest that the increased incidence is related to hormonal factors, stress, and lifestyle.
 Life stressors are important risk factors for the development of depression; individuals who have experienced adverse childhood experiences, including childhood trauma, neglect, sexual and/or physical abuses, and parental loss at an early age, are at increased risk for developing depression.

 A number of other psychiatric and medical disorders increase the risk for depression, with anxiety disorders prominent among them.
-Alcoholism and other forms of substance abuse are associated with an increased risk for depression; many patients undoubtedly use alcohol and drugs as a means of self-medication for depressive symptoms.
-There are medical disorders with high rates of co morbid depression, including Parkinson’s disease, Alzheimer’s disease, cardiovascular disorders, pancreatic cancer, and a variety of other malignancies.
-One quarter of women with breast cancer experience major depression.
+Alcoholism and other forms of substance abuse are associated with an increased risk of depression; many patients undoubtedly use alcohol and drugs as a means of self-medication for depressive symptoms.
+There are medical disorders with high rates of comorbid depression, including Parkinson’s disease, Alzheimer’s disease, cardiovascular disorders, pancreatic cancer, and a variety of other malignancies.
+One-quarter of women with breast cancer experience major depression.

 Depression and Reproductive Issues